Can I get life insurance if I’m pregnant?

 Don’t Wait to Apply

-If purchasing life insurance while pregnant brought higher costs, you can always re-apply later to see if the carrier will lower your rates.
-Most insurance companies allow you to re-apply 1-2 years after putting your policy inforce.
+If purchasing life insurance while pregnant brought higher costs, you can always re-apply later to see if the company will lower your rates.
+Most insurance companies allow you to re-apply 1-2 years after activating your policy.
 Going this route, you would not need to fill out a new application, but most likely will have to undergo another medical exam.
 To get the best life insurance rates, the new results would ideally show that your weight, cholesterol, and blood pressure levels are now back to normal.

 If you do not want to wait one to two years, you can apply for a new policy and cancel your old one.
 This route would require you to fill out new applications, complete a new medical exam, and have your medical records pulled again.
-Waiting until six weeks after the birth is the recommended length of time since postpartum depression is something the insurance carriers would watch for.
+Waiting until six weeks after the birth is the recommended length of time since postpartum depression is something the insurance companies would watch for.
 You never know what life may bring, so we always recommend buying life insurance sooner rather than later.

 Peace of Mind